nikostsaganos/phptemplateloader/README.md

 ## Usage

-The following structure is included by default:
+The following structure is included:

     /projectdirectory
 	    /models